L4 Types Reference

 L4's type system is inspired by functional programming languages like Haskell and includes:

-- Primitive types - Basic data types (NUMBER, STRING, BOOLEAN, DATE)
+- Primitive types - Basic data types (NUMBER, STRING, BOOLEAN, DATE, TIME, DATETIME)

 - Algebraic types - Records (products) and enums (sums)